neighborland/drifter/README.md

 Vagrant up a Ruby/Postgresql based development environment.

-Drifter Uses the Vagrant-Parallels provider, and provisions the box with Ansible.
+Drifter uses Vagrant and Virtualbox, and provisions the box with Ansible.

-Drifter has been tested on an Ubuntu 14.04 Vagrant box.
+Drifter has been tested on Ubuntu 16.04.

 Drifter installs the following software (see the `playbook.yml` for the full list):